Maintenance immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis

 In January 2011, the Boards of Directors of the American College of Rheumatology (ACR), the American Society of Nephrology (ASN), and the European League Against Rheumatism (EULAR) recommended that the name "Wegener's granulomatosis" be changed to "granulomatosis with polyangiitis," abbreviated as GPA [1-3].

-Granulomatosis with polyangiitis, abbreviated as GPA, and microscopic polyangiitis (MPA) are related systemic vasculitides.
-Both are associated with antineutrophil cytoplasmic autoantibodies (ANCA), have similar features on renal histology (eg, a focal necrotizing, pauci-immune glomerulonephritis), and have similar therapies.
+Granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA) are related systemic vasculitides.
+Both are associated with antineutrophil cytoplasmic autoantibodies (ANCA), have similar clinical manifestations and features on renal histology (eg, a focal necrotizing, pauci-immune glomerulonephritis), and have similar therapies.
 There are, however, several differences between these disorders.
 (See "Clinical manifestations and diagnosis of granulomatosis with polyangiitis and microscopic polyangiitis", section on 'Clinical presentation'.)

 Maintenance immunosuppressive therapy of GPA and MPA will be reviewed here.
 Initial immunosuppressive therapy, the treatment of resistant or relapsing disease, clinical manifestations and diagnosis, and prognosis are discussed elsewhere.
 (See "Initial immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis" and "Treatment-resistant granulomatosis with polyangiitis and microscopic polyangiitis" and "Identification and management of relapsing disease in granulomatosis with polyangiitis and microscopic polyangiitis" and "Clinical manifestations and diagnosis of granulomatosis with polyangiitis and microscopic polyangiitis" and "Prognosis in granulomatosis with polyangiitis and microscopic polyangiitis, and management of those who develop end-stage renal disease".)